top of page

 I think it can be hidden in so many places

 But perfectionism doesn’t always look like the typical Type A personality.
-We often align the overachieving, rigid, formal, and task-oriented personality as being likely to engage in perfectionistic behaviors.
+We often align the overachieving, rigid, formal, and task-oriented personality as being likely to engage in perfectionistic behaviours.

 That was certainly familiar to me.

 Perfectionism can also look like a “lazy” person.
 The one who does nothing.
-The one who looks laid back because they're holding back and they're paralyzed by their thoughts and expectations.
+The one who looks laid-back because they're holding back, paralyzed by their thoughts and expectations.

 Don't overlook or judge too quickly - the person who doesn’t do something because it won’t be “perfect” - for them their perfectionism prevents them from getting started.